Form: A rambling vine-like shrub.

 USDA hardiness zones: 8-10.

 Sun: Full sun to part shade.

 Water once established: Once a month.
-More often in hottest parts of year
+Every one or two weeks in the hottest parts of the year

 for better appearance.

 Soil: Well drained, pH 5.6-8.5 (acidic to alkaline).

 Prune: Remove only dead wood and branches necessary to keep it in bounds or in shape.

 It blooms on 2- and 3-year-old wood, so anything cut is blooms lost.